marcusoftnet/marcusoftnet.github.io/_posts/2020-02-14-listing-and-cloning-private-github-repos---some-fun-with-bash-and-curl.md

 curl -u marcusoftnet:{access token here} -s "https://api.github.com/orgs/{orgname}/repos?per_page=200&type=all"
 ```

-If you ~~put that in your pipe and smoke it~~ run that you will see lovely blob of JSON being out ralphed out in the terminal.
+If you ~~put that in your pipe and smoke it~~ run that you will see lovely blob of JSON being out ralph:ed out in the terminal.
 Bom - we have all the private repos listed.

 ## Get the urls for cloning